microsoft/MSIX-PackageSupportFramework/FileRedirectionShim/readme.md

 ## Configuration
 The configuration for the file redirection shim builds a collection of `[base path, relative path, pattern]` tuples.
 The `base path` is some filesystem path determined at runtime, e.g. the package path or the runtime value of `FOLDERID_SystemX64`, etc. The `relative path` is some path relative to that directory.
 The pattern is a regular expression intended to match paths relative to the combination of `base path` and `relative path`.
 For example, to redirect accesses to `.txt` files under System32, you'd want the tuple `[FOLDERID_System, "", ".*\.txt"]`.
 This will match paths such as `C:\Windows\System32\foo.txt` or `C:\Windows\System32\subdir\bar.txt`.
 The `config` object inside of `config.json` for the FileRedirectionShim dll is expected to have the following form:

-`redirected_paths` - This is the root element that all of these tuples are declared in.
+`redirectedPaths` - This is the root element that all of these tuples are declared in.
 It is expected to be a value of type `object` whose properties correspond to some folder identifier.
 The allowed folder identifiers are:
-* `package_relative` - Uses the package's installation root path as the base path.
+* `packageRelative` - Uses the package's installation root path as the base path.
 E.g. some path under `C:\Program Files\WindowsApps\`.
 This is expected to be a value of type `array` whose elements specify the relative paths/patterns described in more detail below
-* `package_drive_relative` - Uses the drive that the application is installed on as the base path (e.g. `C:\`).
+* `packageDriveRelative` - Uses the drive that the application is installed on as the base path (e.g. `C:\`).
 This is expected to be a value of type `array` whose elements specify the relative paths/patterns described in more detail below
-* `known_folders` - The base path in the tuple is resolved using `SHGetKnownFolderPath` for some known folder id.
+* `knownFolders` - The base path in the tuple is resolved using `SHGetKnownFolderPath` for some known folder id.
 This is expected to be a value of type `array`.
 Each element is expected to be of type `object` with the following properties:
   * `id` - A string identifier indicating the input to `SHGetKnownFolderPath`.
 This can be one of the strings below or a string of the form `"{GUID}"` for some `KNOWNFOLDERID` value.
 The supported non-GUID string identifiers mostly correspond to the [VFS redirected paths under the package root](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-behind-the-scenes), but with the `FOLDERID_` prefix removed.
 The supported values are:
     * `System` - Corresponds to `FOLDERID_System`
     * `SystemX86` - Corresponds to `FOLDERID_SystemX86`